moslime/moslime/README.md

 This software does not modify the firmware of your Mocopi trackers and should not break them.
 However, only use this software if you agree to assume the risks therein.

 ## Note about Windows support
+**We have found a workaround and Windows support will be coming soon.**

 Windows is currently not supported because of an issue with how it handles pairing and how the trackers present themselves.
 <details>
   <summary>TL;DR: Bluetooth devices are supposed to have a unique key that identifies a device in the event that it's MAC address changes.
 All Mocopi trackers have the same key and Windows does not like that.</summary>